 Made up of 92% water, watermelon is great for followers of The 1:1 Diet by Cambridge Weight Plan, as it adds a little extra boost to your daily water intake, while being low in calories and satisfying your sweet tooth.
 Don’t be fooled by the high water content however, the fruit is still soaked in nutrients including the powerful antioxidant Lycopene which is said to lower the risk of stroke and has the potential of lowering cancer risks too.
 Serving Size: 1 medium slice (200 grams).

 So, fill up your fruit bowl and reap the rewards of the new additions to your weight-loss Plan.

 For more information about the fruit list and how much you’re allowed on Plan please speak to your Consultant.

-If you're looking for one-to-one weight-loss coaching, just tap the button below!
+If you're looking for one-to-one weight-loss support, just tap the button below!